Egyptians unite against ISIS after church bombings

 Story highlights

-- Images on social media showed Muslims gathering inside mosques Sunday to donate blood for Coptic Christian victims
+- Muslims gather inside mosques Sunday to donate blood for Coptic Christian victims

-- Protesters gathered in Alexandria to criticize the government's response to persecution of Copts
+- Protesters Alexandria criticize government's response to persecution of Copts

 (CNN)Egyptians of different faiths rallied together on Sunday in defiance of ISIS, after the group claimed responsibility for two Coptic Christian church bombings hundreds of miles apart.

 The attacks left at least 43 dead and dozens more injured, amid grim scenes of hollowed-out churches, with body parts and blood scattered among the debris.

-Outraged Egyptians posted messages of solidarity with members of the embattled religious minority on social media, using a hashtag saying "your terrorism brings us together."
+Outraged Egyptians posted messages of solidarity with members of the embattled religious minority on social media, using a hashtag that translates to "your terrorism brings us together."

 On Sunday night, protesters gathered outside Alexandria's St. Mark's Coptic Orthodox Cathedral to condemn the attacks, criticize the government's response to persecution of Copts and demand the resignation of the interior minister.